Wikijito7/ECIBot/README.md

 * `!tts <prompt>`: Generates a tts sound with the given message.
 Alternative command: !t, !say y !decir.
 * `!ask <prompt>`: Sends the prompt to OpenAI's API and generate a tts sound with the answer given.
 Alternative command: !a, !preguntar y !pr.
 * `!poll <prompt>`: Creates a yes or no poll message with the given prompt.
 Alternative command: !e y !encuesta.
-* `!yt <link>`: Plays the given youtube liunk on the voice channel if exists.
-Given video must be shorter than 6 minutes.
+* `!yt <link>`: Plays the given link on the voice channel if exists.
 * `!search <prompt>`: Search custom sounds that contains given prompt.
 Alternative command: !b y !buscar.
 * `!dalle <prompt>`: Generates 9 images in a 3 by 3 array by sending the given prompt to Dall-e mini API.
 It may take up to a minute to get the images from the API.
 Alternative command: !d.
+* `!radio <url or name>`: Plays an audio stream from given url or name.
+Alternative command: !r.
+* `!confetti <number>`: Plays the specified number of random Confetti songs.
+Alternative command: !co.

 ## TODO:
 * [ ] Add more commands.